What happens if a bus hits your car depends on many factors, including:

-It can be difficult to predict what might happen if a bus hits your car.
 Your car might get totaled, but you and your passengers might also still be able to walk away without a scratch.
 Unfortunately, in far too many cases, accident victims are left with serious injuries, emotional scars, and mounting debts.
-This article will explain what you can do if you were in a bus accident.

 Your Immediate Concern Might Be Coping with the Aftermath of a Bus Accident

 Buses are larger than cars.
 If a bus and a car collide, the car and its occupants are more likely to suffer greater damage than the bus.
-For this reason, one of the first things you should do after a bus accident is to take stock of any injuries you have and, if necessary, get medical help.
+For this reason, it is always a good idea to take stock of any injuries you have after a bus accident and get medical help.
+This can:

-You May Be Entitled to Seek Compensation for Multiple Damages
+You May Be Entitled to Seek Compensation for Damages

 If you were injured in a bus crash, you may be able to file a personal injury lawsuit.
 If you lost a loved one in the crash, you may be able to file a wrongful death lawsuit.
 In both types of lawsuits, you can sue for economic damages and non-economic damages.